GSA/notifications-api/docs/all.md

 The templates are sent by the agency using one of two methods:

-* using the US Notify API to send a message to a given recipient with given personalization values
+* using the Notify.gov API to send a message to a given recipient with given personalization values
-* using the US Notify website to upload a CSV file of recipients and their personalization values, one row per message
+* using the Notify.gov website to upload a CSV file of recipients and their personalization values, one row per message

 ### Environment

-US Notify is comprised of two applications both running on cloud.gov:
+Notify.gov is comprised of two applications both running on cloud.gov:

 * Admin, a Flask website running on the python_buildpack which hosts agency user-facing UI
-* API, a Flask application running on the python_buildpack hosting the US Notify API
+* API, a Flask application running on the python_buildpack hosting the Notify.gov API

-US Notify utilizes several cloud.gov-provided services:
+Notify.gov utilizes several cloud.gov-provided services:

 * S3 buckets for temporary file storage
 * Elasticache (redis) for cacheing data and enqueueing background tasks
 * RDS (PostgreSQL) for system data storage

-US Notify also provisions and uses two AWS services via a [supplemental service broker](https://github.com/GSA/usnotify-ssb):
+Notify.gov also provisions and uses two AWS services via a [supplemental service broker](https://github.com/GSA/usnotify-ssb):

 * [SNS](https://aws.amazon.com/sns/) for sending SMS messages
 * [SES](https://aws.amazon.com/ses/) for sending email messages